nexmo-se/outbound-pstn-with-websocket-app/README.md

 From a web browser trigger outbound test calls with the web address:</br>

 `https://<this-application-server-address>/call`</br>
-above request will call the default
+above request will call the default callee number as set in the .env file,

 or

 `https://<this-application-server-address>/call?callee=12995550101`
+above request will call the callee number specified in the command line.